-5.3.2 LwMEM Configuration
+5.3.2 Configuration

 This is the default configuration of the middleware.
-When any of the settings shall be modified, it shall be done in dedicated application config lwmem_config.h file.
+When any of the settings shall be modified, it shall be done in dedicated application config lwmem\opts.h file.

-Note: Check Getting started to create configuration file.
+Note: Check Getting started for guidelines on how to create and use configuration file.